COGS vs. COGP: What Every Restaurant Owner Needs to Know

 This tells you how much food you actually used to generate sales.
 Most restaurants aim to keep COGS between 28% and 35% of sales, but it depends on your concept and pricing.

-COGS is what helps you understand whether your menu is priced right, if portions are consistent, and if there’s any waste or theft happening behind the scenes.
+Cost of Goods Sold is what helps you understand whether your menu is priced right, if portions are consistent, and if there’s any waste or theft happening behind the scenes.

 What Is the Cost Of Goods Purchased for Restaurants?